magento/devdocs/extensions/inventory-management/index.md

 You may need to disable {{site.data.var.im}} modules to:

-* Speed up the upgrade process for merchants currently on Magento 2.0.X/2.1.X/2.2.X and migrating to 2.3.X.
+* Speed up the upgrade process for merchants migrating from 2.0.X, 2.1.X, or 2.2.X to 2.3.X.
 * Use custom or third party inventory and order management modules.
 * Use [Magento Order Management](https://omsdocs.magento.com) for inventory and order management.
 The current Order Management connector does not support {{site.data.var.im}} interfaces.
 We plan to support this integration in a later release.